Korea International Circuit

 The Korea International Circuit (코리아 인터내셔널 서킷) is a 5.615 km motorsport circuit located in Yeongam, South Jeolla Province, South Korea, 320 km south of Seoul and near the port city of Mokpo.
 It was the venue for the Korean Grand Prix from 2010 to 2013 after a $264 million (250 billion won) deal between Bernie Ecclestone and the Korean F1 promoter Korea Auto Valley Operation (KAVO – a joint venture between M-Bridge Holdings and Jeollanam-do regional government).

-By 2015, having only hosted four Grand Prix events and relegated to hosting modestly attended local races, the facility has been criticized as a debacle.
+By 2015, having only hosted four Grand Prix events and relegated to hosting modestly attended local races, the facility had been criticized as a debacle.

 History

 It was announced on 2 September 2009, that the funding was in place to start construction at the site, and officials were confident the work would be completed in time to hold a Grand Prix in 2010.
 On 10 December 2009, the organisers of the event announced that they were on schedule, with a plan to finish the circuit on 5 July 2010, though they admitted that their largest problem lay in finding accommodation for all Formula One staff and spectators.

-German designer Hermann Tilke was given the responsibility of the design of the track.
+German designer Hermann Tilke was responsible for designing the circuit.
 It is part permanent, part temporary.
 The temporary part is along the harbour side of the province where spectators from the promenade, hotels and yachts can view the race.
-Part of the city with possible exhibition facilities, shops, restaurants and cafes are utilized as the pit lane during the F1 Grand Prix weekend.
+Parts of the city with possible exhibition facilities, shops, restaurants and cafes are utilized as the pit lane during the F1 Grand Prix weekend.

 The initial contract has a duration of seven years, with a five-year option that could take the race until 2021.
-The circuit planned to revive the Korea Super Prix in 2011, the Formula Three event, previous held at the Changwon City Raceway, last raced in 2003.
+The circuit planned to revive the Korea Super Prix in 2011, the Formula Three event, previously held at the Changwon City Raceway, last raced in 2003.

 In the midst of speculation that the race would be aborted because the circuit would not be completed in time, organisers for the race announced the circuit's opening date to be 5 September 2010.
-On 4 September 2010, in an event called ‘Circuit Run 2010’, a Red Bull Racing Formula 1 show car using a V10 version of the current Renault engine, with Karun Chandhok at the wheel, completed 14 laps of the all new Korean Formula One Grand Prix circuit.
+On 4 September 2010, in an event called ‘Circuit Run 2010’, a Red Bull Racing Formula 1 show car using a V10 version of the current Renault engine, with Karun Chandhok at the wheel, completed 14 laps of the all-new Korean Formula One Grand Prix circuit.
 Four thousand spectators travelled to the new track for the event.